-As part of the Level 1 ERA evaluation (described in Section 7.0), the Authority assesses industrial pollutant sources that are or may be related to any Level 1 NAL exceedances.
-Based on this evaluation, the Authority identifies and assesses the corresponding BMPs in the SWMP and any additional BMPs revisions necessary to prevent future exceedances.
+As part of the Level 1 ERA evaluation (described in Section 7.0), the Authority will assess industrial pollutant sources that are or may be related to any Level 1 NAL exceedances.
+Based on this evaluation, the Authority will identify and assess the corresponding BMPs in the SWMP and any additional BMPs revisions necessary to prevent future exceedances.